Contour is a Layer 7 HTTP middleware reverse proxy for enabling ingress to Kubernetes clusters.

 Contour is not a service mesh, nor is it the intention for Contour to expose all of the features or configuration options of Envoy.

 Contour is not intended for proxying layer 4 protocols such as TCP or UDP except insofar as they are needed to deliver HTTP.
 So, TCP proxying is available, but expects the proxying to be used for passing through HTTPS.
+We made a mistake when naming this, it should be called “TLS Proxying”.
 In the future, some UDP support may be added so that we can support QUIC, which uses UDP as a transport.
 Using Contour to proxy raw TCP or UDP traffic may work, but is not the intended usage.

 Contour defines two end user personas.
 The first is the administrator or operator of a cluster.
 The second is the application developer.

 Cluster administrators are charged with the health and operation of a Kubernetes cluster.
 They are responsible for, amongst other things, connectivity to the outside world, TLS secret management, and DNS.
 They are responsible for installing Contour and Envoy, the software lifecycle for those applications, and for Contour application configuration.

 An Application Developer is a person who wants to deploy a web application or microservice workload on a Kubernetes cluster, and who has less access to the cluster than the administrator.
 They interact with Contour by creating Kubernetes objects of types that Contour can understand, and have no interaction with Contour itself aside from the effects it has on those objects.

 Contour is an opinionated project.
 We believe, above all, that a large part of the value of Contour is its opinionated approach.
 We believe that this opinionated approach allows us to write better software that meets the needs of the maintainers and the users.